-Keeping Covid under control is the second highest priority in people’s minds right now.
-Older generations feel particularly strongly that practical measures are put in place.
+Keeping Covid under control is the second highest priority in people’s minds right now, particularly for those in Wales.
+Across the country, older generations feel strongly that practical measures are put in place.

 Last year, before Covid hit, we asked people what the biggest challenges facing the country were.

 Looking at the numbers then and now, there’s been a big rise in people worrying about families in poverty.
 This concern is particularly high for people in Scotland.

 But we disagree on how to address immigration and racial inequality

 While we’re all on the same page about people struggling to afford the basics, controlling immigration into the UK remains a divisive issue in most people’s minds.

 But actually we feel most of the big issues facing the country – including racism, crime and trade – are rather divisive subjects, too.